Traceability

 The Basics

-- Substantiate claims about the material composition in your product
+• Substantiate claims about the material composition in your product

-- Verify the weight-based material composition of your products
+• Verify the weight-based material composition of your products

-- Understand the waste that occurs in your production
+• Understand the waste that occurs in your production

-- Verify that you received what you ordered and that the items deliver on the Bill of Material (BoM) from the product Purchase Order (PO)
+• Verify that you received what you ordered and that the items deliver on the Bill of Material (BoM) from the product Purchase Order (PO)

 While brands are transforming their sourcing strategies to include more sustainably produced materials and making claims about it to the market, there is still a significant gap in backing up these efforts with data.
 Currently, brands rely on standards and certification bodies, but standards and certificates do not cover all materials.
 Because a large number of suppliers have not yet adopted them, the certificate chain is not always present until the finished product.
-Material traceability helps solve this challenge by providing direct control of the materials that are sourced and building a CoC that provides assurance for the claims you are making.
+Materials traceability helps solve this challenge by providing direct control of the materials that are sourced and building a CoC that provides assurance for the claims you are making.

-Material Traceability goes beyond basic supplier or product traceability and is concerned with the contents of your products, diving deep into your supply chains where raw materials are sourced.
+Traceability of materials goes beyond basic supplier or product traceability and is concerned with the contents of your products, diving deep into your supply chains where raw materials are sourced.
 It’s based on the Fiber forward model which means that you’re able to make claims about the specific material content on a product-by-product basis, with the chain of custody to prove it.

-If your business has made commitments to science-based targets, such as switching to 100% recycled polyester or increasing the number of sustainable materials used across your product offering, you will need to achieve Material Traceability.
+If your business has made commitments to science-based targets, such as switching to 100% recycled polyester or increasing the number of sustainable materials used across your product offering, you will need to achieve Materials Traceability.
 Compliance is a major driver in embracing Material Traceability because it gives you the ability to prove material claims and comply with regulatory requirements.

 Fiber-forward traceability refers to tracing a product from the raw material to the final product.
-As the material Lot moves up the value chain, each handler is proactively recording critical details about the Lot and its associated claims.
+As the material lot moves up the value chain, each handler is proactively recording critical details about the Lot and its associated claims.
 These details are passed onto the next tier, forming a chain of custody.
 As the data is registered when the movement of materials happens, it is more accurate and verified than the retrospective data of product traceability, and it is readily available together with the final product.
 Any external disruptions or changes to the suppliers and materials will be registered in real-time and brands can act before the product reaches them.
 Fiber-forward traceability is especially suitable for multi-component products, such as trainers, which could otherwise be cumbersome to trace backward from the finished good.

 Chain of Custody Models